c0ryd/WhiteNoise/README.md

 <html>

 <body>
-<p>In my experience, getting audio to work on the RPI Zero W is problematic.&nbsp; Here are the instructions that I have found work most of the time.&nbsp;</p>
+<p>In my experience, getting audio to work on the RPI Zero W is problematic.&nbsp; Here are the instructions that I have found work most of the time.
+Once audio is working, use crontab to run the python script each time your device reboots.
+This way you dont need to interact with the device in order to play the desired audio.&nbsp;</p>

 <h3>&nbsp;</h3>